peetertinits/me/_pages/cv.md

 ## Education

+- BA Semiotics and Culturology.
+University of Tartu (2010).
+- MSc Evolution of Language and Cognition.
+University of Edinburgh (2012).
+- MA (*cum laude*) Semiotics and Cultural Studies.
+University of Tartu (2015).
+- PhD (in progress) Linguistics.
+Tallinn University (2013-...).

 - PhD (in progress) Linguistics in Tallinn University (2013- planned 2018).
 - MA (*cum laude*) Semiotics and cultural studies in Tartu University (2010-2015)
 - MSc Evolution of Language and Cognition in University of Edinburgh (2011-2012)